Wolven531/ng-refresher/README.md

 ## Testing

 * Run `npm test` to run all tests while developing and re-execute on code change
-* Run `npm run test:coverage` to run tests with code coverage collection
+* Run `npm run test-cc` to run tests with code coverage collection